MN STATE DISTRICT COURT CIVIL PRACTICE DESKBOOK - LINKEDLAW

 What Governs State District Court Civil Practice and Procedure: From Pre-Suit Procedures to Post-Trial Motions and Judgments

-Overview; The Rules; The Statutes; Civil Practice, Procedure, and Clients; Summary; Appendix A – Summary Chart of Rules; Appendix B – Changes to the Minnesota Rules of Civil Procedure and the Minnesota General Rules of Practice Affecting Timing, Effective January 1, 2020; Appendix C – Summary Chart of Online Resources
+Overview; The Rules; The Statutes; Civil Practice, Procedure, and Clients; Summary; Appendix A – Summary of Amendments to the Minnesota Rules of Civil Procedure and the Minnesota General Rules of Practice Affecting Timing; Appendix B – Summary of Recent Amendments to Minnesota General Rules of Practice; Appendix C – Summary Chart of Online Resources

 CHAPTER 2